 Neuroscience behind it:

 Research from the University of California (2024) showed that cognitive reframing can actually change neural pathways in the brain.
 When participants consistently practised reframing, they showed increased activity in the prefrontal cortex and decreased activity in the amygdala when faced with stressors.
+This approach can be particularly effective for leaders in London, who often face complex, competing priorities during their workday.

 Action step: